oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

-### Step 1b: How does the framework know what to make available?
+### Task 1b: How does the framework know what to make available?

 We've updated a single class, but in a traditional Java program something else would be calling that class and starting the rest of the program.
 We need to have a class that does that for us and tells Helidon that this is a class we want enabled as a REST service.